opf/openproject/docs/user-guide/time-and-costs/time-tracking/toggl-integration/README.md

 ![Toggl-integration](Toggl-integration.png)

-This integration can be added for example for Google Chrome as Chrome Extension: https://chrome.google.com/webstore/detail/toggl-button-productivity/oejgccbfbmkkpaidnkphaiaecficdnfn.
+This integration can be added for example for Google Chrome as [Chrome Extension](https://chrome.google.com/webstore/detail/toggl-button-productivity/oejgccbfbmkkpaidnkphaiaecficdnfn).

 You can then transfer the recorded times from Toggl to OpenProject via the API if needed.
 Details can be found in our [API documentation](../../../../api/).